Jean Monnet Online Winter School 2022

 Dr Theofanis Exadaktylos and Vassilis Karokis-Mavrikos, University of Surrey

-Dr Alia MiddletonSenior Lecturer in Politics, Co-Director of The Centre for Britain and Europe (CBE) and Undergraduate Admissions Tutor
+Dr Alia MiddletonSenior Lecturer in Politics, Co-Director of The Centre for Britain and Europe (CBE), Deputy Chair (FASS), University Ethics Committee and Undergraduate Admissions Tutor

-Dr Noreen O'MearaSenior Lecturer in Human Rights and European Law.
-Co-Director, Surrey Centre for International and Environmental Law (SCIEL).
+Dr Noreen O'MearaAssociate Professor (Reader), Human Rights, European and Environmental Law.
+Co-director: Surrey Centre for International and Environmental Law (SCIEL).